MaryanMorel/inseeBdmScraper/README.md

 [http://www.bdm.insee.fr/bdm2/affichageSeries.action?idbank=**001565530**&codeGroupe=1007](http://www.bdm.insee.fr/bdm2/affichageSeries.action?idbank=001565530&codeGroupe=1007)

 In order to use the scraper, just run the following commands in your terminal:

 	cd ~/path/to/inseeBdmScraper
 	scrapy crawl insee -a idBank=001565530

-Scraped data will be available in the `scraped_data` directory (.csv, utf8 encoding).
+The first line set your working directory to inseeBdmScraper root directory, the second line execute the scraper.
+By default, Scraped data will be available in your home directory (.csv, utf8 encoding).
+You can change this behaviour by editing the `OUTPUT_PATH` variable in settings.py.

 Crawl responsibly by identifying yourself (and your website) on the user-agent, edit the settings.py file :